HaoyuanYang-2023/ImagineFSL/README.md

 ### 2. Environments:

+> For the stability and reproducibility of code execution, we highly recommend using the following environment for experiments.

 We conduct experiments using PyTorch 2.2.2 and Python 3.10.
-The CUDA used is 12.1
+The CUDA used is 12.1.

 Install the corresponding PyTorch version using: